icaromisquita/SpotifyClone/README.md

 # Spotify Clone

-This project is a simplified clone of the Spotify web interface, built using React.
-It aims to replicate the core functionalities and UI elements of Spotify, providing a learning experience for front-end development, particularly in React.
+This project is a simplified clone of the Spotify web interface.
+It aims to replicate the core functionalities and UI elements of Spotify, providing a learning experience for front-end development.

 ## Features